 Sri Lanka has long served as an important strategic destination in the Indian Ocean, catering to merchants and travellers from South-east Asia, India, the Middle East and East Africa.
-Formerly known as Ceylon, the island was visited and admired by the likes of Marco Polo, who called it “the finest island of its size in the world”, well before the arrival of imperialist nations.
-A diverse colonial history, including Portuguese, Dutch and British influence, is visible across Sri Lanka today,…
+Formerly known as Ceylon, the island was visited and admired by the likes of Marco Polo, who called it “the finest island of its size in the world” well before the arrival of imperialist nations.
+A diverse colonial history, including influence from Portuguese, Dutch and British cultures, is visible across Sri Lanka…

 View in Online Reader

 Sri Lanka’s economy looks promising for the coming years, as major changes in the business environment are taking place in the short to medium term, such as free trade agreements with Singapore and China, the regaining of the EU Generalised System of Preferences Plus, development of human capital and further liberalisation of the economy.
 These, together with the involvement of the government, are supporting the objective of transitioning to a middle-income, knowledge-based economy.
 The country is continuing to use exports as a driver of economic growth, with a call for a focus on business process outsourcing and ICT-related services given their performance in 2017.
 This chapter contains an interview with President Maithripala Sirisena and a viewpoint from Prime Minister Ranil Wickremesinghe.